bicv/SparseEdges/README.md

 This class exploits the [SLIP](https://pythonhosted.org/SLIP/) and [LogGabor](https://pythonhosted.org/LogGabor/) libraries to provide with a sparse representation of edges in images.

-This algorithm was presented in the following paper:
+This algorithm was presented in the following paper, which is available as a reprint @ http://invibe.net/LaurentPerrinet/Publications/Perrinet15bicv :

 ~~~~{.bibtex}
 @inbook{Perrinet15bicv,